-- Friendliness as the default.
-Warmth is enlivening and essential in healthy organizations. - Recognize that people have unique and individual ways of expressing tenderness, find your personal style of offering. - Have fun.
-Making time for enjoying activities together helps establish camaraderie and cultivate a shared vision. - Cultivating strong individual relationships.
-Each member of the group has a connection and direct communication with each other person. - Celebrate cultural diversity.
-Be gentle when you don't understand others' way of being. - Build trust through: - open pathways of direct communication - systems for receiving and offering support - clear descriptions of organizational roles and structure
+- Have friendliness as the default. - Recognize that people have unique and individual ways of expressing kindness, find your personal style of offering. - Have fun.
+Making time for enjoying activities together helps establish camaraderie and cultivate a shared vision. - Cultivate strong individual relationships.
+Each member of the group should have a connection and direct communication with each other person. - Celebrate cultural diversity.
+Be gentle when you don't understand others' way of being. - Establish clear descriptions of organizational roles and structure